ramon54321/PopcornProject/Client/README.md

 Testing is done with Mocha.
 It is important to note `import` syntax does not work in test since they are not transpiled, so be sure to use `const x = require("x")` instead.

 `npm run test`

+#### Linting
+Linting is always done on build, and will cause the build to fail if the linting does not pass.
+However, you can also manually trigger the linting process if you want to lint without building.

+`npm run lint`